Transport in Sydney: Airports

-Sydney Public Transport statistics
+Public transport statistics

-The average amount of time people spend commuting with public transit in Sydney, for example to and from work, on a weekday is 82 min.
+In 2017, the average amount of time people spend commuting with public transport in Sydney on a weekday was 82 minutes.
 31% of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 13 min, while 18% of riders wait for over 20 minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 9 km, while 21% travel for over 12 km in a single direction.
+The average amount of time people wait at a stop or station for public transport is 13 minutes.
+18% of riders wait for over 20 minutes on average every day.
+The average distance people usually ride in a single trip with public transport is 9 km.
+21% travel for over 12 km in a single direction.